 7 Benefits of Standing Desks for Offices

-Standing desks can be electronically or manually adjustable, as well as come in a wide range of colors, shapes, sizes and combinations.
+Standing desks and workstations can be electronically or manually adjustable, as well as come in a wide range of colors, shapes, sizes and combinations.
 They’re sometimes referred to as sit stand desks, or simply adjustable desks.

 Businesses all over Australia have already fitted their commercial office spaces with standing desks.
-But before diving headfirst into a fit out or a renovation, let’s look at some of the benefits a standing desk offers, and why you may want to follow this health trend in your office space.
+But before diving headfirst into a fit out or a renovation, let’s look at some of the benefits a standing office desk offers, and why you may want to follow this health trend in your office space.

 People will still have the same workload, they won’t have to take extra breaks, or take the stairs instead of the lift (even though this will definitely help).
 The only difference is that for one afternoon, instead of sitting down, they’ll stand up.
 This subtle change will help burn an additional 170 calories in a single work day.